ManusRH/ProjectEuler-Python/README.md

 # ProjectEuler-Python
-My solutions to some Project Euler problems, written in mostly python (a handful in maple).
+My solutions to some Project Euler problems, written in mostly python (and a handful in maple).

 Many of these are quite old and thus quite ineffecient.